-Ideally you should triage PATCHS requests immediately, and reply to patients within 3 hours.
+You should triage PATCHS requests immediately, and initially reply to patients ASAP (ideally within 1 hour).
 PATCHS requests are like phone calls - they're just a different way for patients to contact you.
 When a patient calls your practice using the phone, you try to answer it as soon as possible.
 This should be the same with PATCHS requests.

-Our research has found that keeping to these time limits has the following benefits:
+Our research has found that doing this has the following benefits:

-- It maintains patient safety.
+- It's safer.
 Even though patients are told not to use PATCHS for medical emergencies, there's always a possibility that they could ignore this warning.
-We are building an artificial intelligence system to guard against this, but until it has been released more widely, we recommend triaging PATCHS requests ASAP.

 Patients are more likely to reply to your messages quickly or pick up the phone if you call them.
 You may things you want to clarify with the patient before resolving their request.
 You can initially contact the patient either by sending them a message in PATCHS or phoning them.
 If you leave it until the next day to do this the patient may be unavailable, or may have forgotten about their request - much like a DNA to a traditional GP appointment.
 If you can't get hold of the patient they may end up submitting another one later, duplicating work.
 In PATCHS, patients are told to expect an email or phone call from a withheld number so they are expecting you to contact them and are usually very quick at replying if you get back to them on the same day.